Handschrift/Papilertus/README.md

 | probabilityForNotifications  | 1 (equals 1%)          | probability for a notification to be sent           |

 # Core Commands

-These are commands build into Papilertus without any plugins needed
+These are commands build into Papilertus

 | Command  | Description                                        |
 |----------|----------------------------------------------------|
 | feedback | Sends feedback to the user specified in the config |

 # Plugins